-Dr. Stijn Niessen and his team run the Diabetic Remission Clinic in the Queen Mother Hospital for Animals in Hertfordshire, investigating the optimum methods to achieve good control, and ultimately diabetic remission, in diabetic pets.
-Currently, the Clinic provides dedicated care for diabetic cats while giving owners and vets the satisfaction of contributing to veterinary research and benefit of specialist advice on diabetic management. .
+The Diabetic Remission Clinic Team in the Queen Mother Hospital for Animals in Hertfordshire is investigating the optimum methods to achieve good control, and ultimately diabetic remission, in diabetic pets.
+The Clinic provides dedicated care for diabetic cats while giving owners and vets the satisfaction of contributing to veterinary research and benefit of specialist advice on diabetic management.

 A proportion of diabetic cats can enter a state of diabetic remission and no longer require insulin treatment.
 However, these cats can still have reduced pancreatic β-cell function and mass, and approximately 30% of them will experience a relapse of their diabetes and require insulin therapy to be reinstated.
-Drugs that can promote insulin secretion, and stimulate β-cell proliferation and survival might be beneficial in helping diabetic cats achieve remission, and in preventing relapse of diabetes in cats that are already in remission.
-With our new clinical trial, we aim to investigate the benefit of one such drug in newly diagnosed diabetic cats (treated with insulin for no more than 6 months) as well as in cats that have recently entered diabetic remission (last insulin injection no longer than 4 months ago).
+Drugs that can promote insulin secretion, and stimulate β-cell proliferation and survival might be beneficial in preventing relapse of diabetes in cats that are already in remission.
+With our current clinical trial, we aim to investigate the benefit of one such drug in cats that have recently entered diabetic remission (last insulin injection no longer than 4 months ago).

-Diabetic cats, and cats in remission, will be eligible for a 6 months and a 1-year trial, respectively, and will benefit from initial underlying disease assessment, monthly re-examinations at our dedicated diabetic remission clinic, free treatment with the trial drug, as well as a supply of insulin (in diabetic cats) and a year’s supply of high-protein, low-carbohydrate diet – all at no cost to owners!
+Cats in remission will be eligible for a 2-year trial and will benefit from initial underlying disease assessment, monthly re-examinations at our dedicated diabetic remission clinic, free treatment with the trial drug and a year’s supply of high-protein, low-carbohydrate diet – all at no cost to owners!
 We hope that cat owners will appreciate the opportunity to participate in research that directly benefits their own pet while contributing to our knowledge of the optimum treatment for diabetic cats.

 Telephone: 01707 666 605